-It’s that time of year again when playoff games and music festivals are bountiful and crowds flock by the thousands for great entertainment and lasting memories.
+It’s that time of year again when playoff games and music festivals are bountiful.
+Crowds flock by the thousands for great entertainment and lasting memories.
 However, once the talent retires and the concert goers retreat, only one thing seems to remain on the venue grounds: a massive mess.
 That’s the cue for the cleanup crew to enter and manage the leftover waste efficiently and effectively.
-An inability to return a venue to its pre-event state can affect post-business, compromise sanitation, and potentially harm the surrounding environment.
+An inability to return a venue to its pre-event state can cause many problems.
+It can affect future business, compromise sanitation, and potentially harm the surrounding environment.

-While cleaning may sound like a simple task, maintaining a high standard of cleanliness for an entertainment facility is no small feat.
-An average arena in the United States can hold about 19,000 people, whereas a mid-sized stadium can seat up to 73,000 fans.
+Cleaning may sound like a simple task, but maintaining a high standard of cleanliness for an entertainment facility is no small feat.
+An average arena in the United States can hold about 19,000 people.
+A mid-sized stadium can seat up to 73,000 fans.
 You not only have to consider the size of the venue, but also the sheer volume of dirt and litter caused by each and every individual in attendance.
 It takes a well-trained, professional team to make sure that the seats, aisles, restrooms, floors, and locker rooms are spotless and up to code.

 Music festivals are on a completely different level when it comes to scalable cleaning solutions.
-Coachella Music Festival, Bonnaroo Music and Arts Festival, and Glastonbury Festival produce about 428, 679, and 1,800 tons of waste each year, respectively.
-Festival coordinators most commonly rely on manual labor (typically one worker per 2 acres) to maintain the site and pick up trash, both during and after the event.
+Coachella Music Festival produces 428 tons of waste each year.
+Bonnaroo Music and Arts Festival produces 679 tons of waste.
+Glastonbury Festival produces about 1,800 tons of waste.
+Festival coordinators most commonly rely on manual labor (typically one worker per 2 acres) to maintain the site.
+This involves picking up trash, both during and after the event.

 Without adequate organization, a festival’s garbage condition can turn from controllable to manic in just a matter of minutes.
 As one concert cleaner described it, “People who think this is easy have never tried it.
 You start off fine, but you then call about one [trash] can be filled up, only to get a call about one in your area.
 And it goes on and on like that all day.
 Without us, with so much coming in and nothing coming out, it would easily turn into a landfill.”

 Precision is another quality most needed for a festival’s post-cleanup crew.
-Aside from affecting the site’s aesthetics, residual litter can affect the surrounding environment by increasing carbon footprints and harming the life around it.
-In one instance, remaining tent spikes from the Glastonbury Festival were ingested by grazing cows, causing deaths at Worthy Farms.
+Alongside aesthetic damage, residual litter can affect the surrounding environment.
+It can increase carbon footprints and harming the life around it.
+For example, remaining tent spikes from the Glastonbury Festival were ingested by grazing cows.
+This lead to deaths at Worthy Farms.
 Returning the grounds to its original state is crucial for the vitality of the land.

-Anago offers professional, scalable, and reliable janitorial services for stadiums, arenas, event halls, boutique spaces, banquet facilities, and more.
-We are able to provide complete cleaning solutions or simply augment your current cleaning staff.
-If you have any questions regarding Anago’s Event Cleanup Services or have a question regarding Anago’s superior franchising opportunities, please contact Judy Walker (firstname.lastname@example.org)
+Anago offers professional, scalable, and reliable janitorial services for large venues.
+This includes stadiums, arenas, event halls, boutique spaces, banquet facilities, and more.
+Anago can provide complete cleaning solutions or simply augment your current cleaning staff.
+Call us if you have any questions regarding Anago’s Event Cleanup Services.
+Have a question regarding Anago’s superior franchising opportunities?
+Please contact Judy Walker (email@example.com)